History of Rakhine: Le-Mro

-Le-Mro or Lay Mro in the Rakhine language means "four cities," which refers to the four ancient Rakhine cities that flourished by the side of the Lemyo River.
+Le-Mro in the Rakhine language means "four cities," which refers to the four ancient Rakhine cities that flourished by the side of the Lemro River.
+Now Only some remain of that cities in Lemro River.
+One of the most famous kings that ruled during this period was King Min Hti who ruled the Launggyet Dynasty from ruled from 1279 to 1385.

+The Four Cities Era (818–1406 AD) refers to a historical period during which four cities—Pyu-sa (818–1103), First Parein (1103–1123), Second Parein (1123–1250), and Launggyet (1250–1406)—were successively established as capitals.
+This era is named after the governance centered around these four cities.
+During the First Parein period, the region came under the influence of Pagan (Bagan).

+Between 1406 and 1429, the area was briefly under the control of Ava.
+However, prior to that, Arakan's southern territories remained independent until about the 13th century.

 Mrauk U

 Mrauk U may seem to be a sleepy village today but not so long ago it was the capital of the Arakan empire where Portuguese, Dutch and French traders rubbed shoulders with the literati of Bengal and Mughal princes on the run.
 Mrauk U was declared capital of the Arakanese kingdom in 1430.
-At its peak, Mrauk U controlled half of Bangladesh, modern day Rakhine State (Arakan) and the western part of Lower Burma.
-Pagodas and temples were built as the city grew, and those that remain are the main attraction of Mrauk-U. From the 15th to 18th centuries, Mrauk U was the capital of a mighty Arakan kingdom, frequently visited by foreign traders (including Portuguese and Dutch), and this is reflected in the grandeur and scope of the structures dotted around its vicinity.
+At its peak, Mrauk U controlled half of modern-day Rakhine State (Arakan) and the western part of Lower Burma.
+It also controlled the western coastal region of modern-day Bangladesh including Chittagong.
+Pagodas and temples were built as the city grew, and those that remain are the main attraction of Mrauk U. From the 15th to 18th centuries, Mrauk U was the capital of a mighty Arakan kingdom, frequently visited by foreign traders (including Portuguese and Dutch), and this is reflected in the grandeur and scope of the structures dotted around its vicinity.

 The old capital of Rakhine (Arakan) was first constructed by King Min Saw Mon in the 15th century, and remained its capital for 355 years.
 The golden city of Mrauk U became known in Europe as a city of oriental splendor after Friar Sebastian Manrique visited the area in the early 17th century.
 Father Manrique's vivid account of the coronation of King Thiri Thudhamma in 1635 and about the Rakhine Court and intrigues of the Portuguese adventurers fire the imagination of later authors.
 The English author Maurice Collis who made Mrauk U and Rakhine famous after his book, The Land of the Great Image based on Friar Manrique' travels in Arakan.